igor2704/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-Implementation and examples (tgi indexes) of using a genetic algorithm for finding the maximum of the target function.
+Implementation and examples (exemples.ipynb) of using a genetic algorithm for finding the maximum of the target function.